dnlwrthstr/QuizMaster/.junie/guidelines.md

 3. Implement your changes with tests
 4. Run tests to ensure everything works
 5. The git_workflow.sh script will automatically:
-   - Create plan and tasks markdown files
+   - Create plan and tasks markdown files in the doc/sessions/ directory
    - Add your changes to git
    - Commit your work
    - Push your branch